tomershay100/Design-Patterns/README.md

 # Design-Patterns
 Implementations in C++ of various Design Patterns, operator overloading, vector data structure (from the STL library), iterator and functions from the algorithms library in C++.
+Use of inheritance, polymorphism, lambda expressions, interfaces & abstract classes and keeping open / closed principles.
 Each file is a stand-alone implementation.

 ## Briefings: